 Other Email Protocols

-Yes, there are other protocols for sending, recieving, and using email, but most of us that are using plain old free webmail and mobile phones will be using one of these three major ones.
-Since these three technologies cover the needs of nearly all HTG readers, we won’t be spending time today talking about the others.
-If you have any experience using email protocols not listed here, we’re interested to hear about it—feel free to discuss them in the comments.
+Yes, there are other protocols for sending, receiving, and using email, but the vast majority of people use one of the three major protocols—POP3, IMAP, or Exchange.
+Since these three technologies likely cover the needs of nearly all our readers, we’re not going to go into detail about the other protocols.
+However, if you have any experience using email protocols not listed here, we’re interested to hear about it—feel free to discuss them in the comments.

 In Short: Which Do I Use to Set Up My Email?

-Depending on your personal style of communicating and whom you prefer to get your email service from, you can pretty quickly narrow down how you should use your email.
+Depending on your personal style of communicating your email provider, you can pretty quickly narrow down how you should use your email.

 - If you use check your email from a lot of devices, phones, or computers, use a webmail service or set up your email clients to use IMAP.

 - If you use mostly webmail and want your phone or iPad to sync with your webmail, use IMAP, as well.

 - If you’re using one email client on one dedicated machine (say, in your office), you might be fine with POP3, but we’d still recommend IMAP.

 - If you have a huge history of email and you’re using an old mail provider without a lot of drive space, you may want to use POP3 to keep from running out of space on the remote email server.